 Emergency Accommodation & Housing

 The aim is that individuals live at these resettlement services for a period of 6 to 24 months prior to achieving their own permanent home.

-Each person has an Occupancy Agreement and is responsible for rent and Council Tax payments as well as for other regular household costs – fuel, food etc. The services enable individuals to develop the confidence and skills that are necessary to maintain their own homes in the future.
+Each person has an Occupancy Agreement and is responsible for rent and Council Tax payments as well as for other regular household costs – fuel, food etc. The services enable people to develop the confidence and skills that are necessary to maintain their own homes in the future.